 "Don't worry about that I've got the van over the road I can take you."

 "That's men for you.
-You've got it all planned between you."
+You two have got it all planned."

 "I'm not the enemy here, Judy."